I’m sure you’ll agree with me when I say:

 4. The Charting Method

-If the class is structured in a chronological manure, you should set up your paper by drawing lines and labeling relevant topics in a table.
+If the class is structured in a chronological manner, you should set up your paper by drawing lines and labeling relevant topics in a table.

 The categories are determined by the lecture that you cover, but set your paper in advance by columns.
 As you listen in class, write the information into the appropriate category.